Maison Cupcake

 • Classes and Events

-Home » Couscous with dried apricots and butternut squash
+You are here: Home / Recipes / Party Food Ideas / Couscous with dried apricots and butternut squash

 Couscous with dried apricots and butternut squash

-I even recruited a new member to the Ottolenghi Sista-hood (hello Deeba, Jamie, Meeta, Hilda etc etc!), Sarah of Scrumptious Sally who had been deliberating on Twitter whether to go ahead and buy the book.ย Fast forward a few days and we were tweeting what we were cooking from the book that weekend and bizarrely ended up choosing to cook two identical dishes at the same time.
+I even recruited a new member to the Ottolenghi Sista-hood (hello Deeba, Jamie, Meeta etc etc!).
+Fast forward a few days and we were tweeting what we were cooking from the book that weekend and bizarrely ended up choosing to cook two identical dishes at the same time.
 If we ever meet, we’ll probably be wearing the same t-shirt.

 This Ottolenghi cous cous recipe can be prepared in around half an hour.
 It is lovely eaten warm but equally good cold – it got me off the hook making my husband’s sandwiches the next day and his colleagues at work were apparently very interested in what he was eating, so much so that one of them came round for dinner – an Ottolenghi supper of course.